 ABOUT THE AUTHOR

 Ruby Asoy-Lebajo or Ruby for short is a true-blooded media practitioner and journalist by profession.
 She was a product of a campus paper from elementary up to tertiary.
-She served her early years as a lifestyle writer for a leading magazine and a couple of corporate engagements, wherein she learned the ropes of editorial work – from writing, proofreading, pictorial for cover stories, and dealing with the brightest personalities and celebrities in tinseltown.
+She served her early years as a lifestyle writer for a leading magazine and a couple of corporate engagements, wherein she learned the ropes of editorial work – from writing, proofreading, pictorial for cover stories, and dealing with the brightest personalities and celebrities in tinsel town.

-She had also productive stint as Business Development Manager/ OIC for Media Services at AMPR Publicity and Communications, Inc. (2013-2017) which opened her to agency discipline, creativity, media planning and placements, and the day to day challenges of handling clients and managing their requirements to the best of her ability and quality of implementation.
+She had also a productive stint as Business Development Manager/ OIC for Media Services at AMPR Publicity and Communications, Inc. (2013-2017) which opened her to agency discipline, creativity, media planning and placements, and the day to day challenges of handling clients and managing their requirements to the best of her ability and quality of implementation.

 It was also during this period that she honed her skills in Marketing when she had the opportunity to serve as Committee Member at the prestigious Philippine Marketing Association (PMA).
-She was grateful for the recognition bestowed upon her as Outstanding Committee for Media and PR as part of the team who delivered the Asian Marketing Leadership Summit (AMLS), the first market-disrupting leadership summit that brought back glorious days for the association.
+She was grateful for the recognition bestowed upon her as Outstanding Committee for Media and PR as part of the team that delivered the Asian Marketing Leadership Summit (AMLS), the first market-disrupting leadership summit that brought back glorious days for the association.

 She served as Marketing Director/Writer for Experience Travel and Living magazine from 2017-2019.

-At present, she manages her own website: https://rubyasoy.com.ph – Ruby’s Precious Moments, where she covers subjects on travel, lifestyle, arts and culture, entertainment, food, home and decorating, technology, health and wellness, and others.
+At present, she manages her website: https://rubyasoy.com.ph – Ruby’s Precious Moments, where she covers subjects on travel, lifestyle, arts and culture, entertainment, food, home and decorating, technology, health and wellness, and others.
 She also engages in writing and marketing projects for Colors and Prints.
 She’s likewise a Contributing Writer for Manila Bulletin under the Entertainment Section.